Nuzat-Tasnim/Cross-Language-Analysis-Sarcasm-Detection/README.md

 ## Overview

-The project investigates the viability of the hypothesis - "Performance variations in Sarcasm Detection models due to single model component changes (e.g., embeddings, classifiers) are independent of the target language".
+The project investigates the viability of the hypothesis - "*Performance variations in Sarcasm Detection models due to single model component changes (e.g., embeddings, classifiers) are independent of the target language*".
 Key components include:

 - **Data Preprocessing**: Text data is preprocessed using the spaCy package (English), and BNLP and Bangla-Stemmer package (Bangla) in Python.
 - **Feature Extraction**: Pre-trained models XLM-RoBERTa, mBERT and mT5 are used for feature extraction.